Vedas: Atharvaveda

-The Artharvaveda Samhita is the text 'belonging to the Atharvan and Angirasa poets.
+The Artharvaveda Samhita is the text belonging to the Atharvan and Angirasa poets.
 It has about 760 hymns, and about 160 of the hymns are in common with the Rigveda.
 Most of the verses are metrical, but some sections are in prose.
 Two different versions of the text – the Paippalāda and the Śaunakīya – have survived into the modern times.
-The Atharvaveda was not considered as a Veda in the Vedic era, and was accepted as a Veda in late 1st millennium BCE.
-It was compiled last, probably around 900 BCE, although some of its material may go back to the time of the Rigveda, or earlier.
+The Atharvaveda was not considered as a Veda in the Vedic era, and was accepted as a Veda in late 1st millennium BCE.Alex Wayman (1997), Untying the Knots in Buddhism, Motilal Banarsidass, ISBN 978-81-208-1321-2, pp. 52–53 It was compiled last, probably around 900 BCE, although some of its material may go back to the time of the Rigveda, or earlier.

 The Atharvaveda is sometimes called the "Veda of magical formulas", an epithet declared to be incorrect by other scholars.
-The Samhita layer of the text likely represents a developing 2nd millennium BCE tradition of magico-religious rites to address superstitious anxiety, spells to remove maladies believed to be caused by demons, and herbs- and nature-derived potions as medicine.
-The text, states Kenneth Zysk, is one of oldest surviving record of the evolutionary practices in religious medicine and reveals the "earliest forms of folk healing of Indo-European antiquity".
+The Samhita layer of the text likely represents a developing 2nd millennium BCE tradition of magico-religious rites to address superstitious anxiety, spells to remove maladies believed to be caused by demons, and herbs- and nature-derived potions as medicine.On magic spells and charms, such as those to gain better health: Atharva Veda 2.32 Bhaishagykni, Charm to secure perfect health Maurice Bloomfield (Translator), Sacred Books of the East, Vol. 42, Oxford University Press; see also chapters 3.11, 3.31, 4.10, 5.30, 19.26; On finding a good husband: Atharva Veda 4.2.36 Strijaratani Maurice Bloomfield (Translator), Sacred Books of the East, Vol. 42, Oxford University Press; Atharvaveda dedicates over 30 chapters to love relationships, sexuality and for conceiving a child, see e.g. chapters 1.14, 2.30, 3.25, 6.60, 6.78, 6.82, 6.130–6.132; On peaceful social and family relationships: Atharva Veda 6.3.30 Maurice Bloomfield (Translator), Sacred Books of the East, Vol. 42, Oxford University Press; The text, states Kenneth Zysk, is one of oldest surviving record of the evolutionary practices in religious medicine and reveals the "earliest forms of folk healing of Indo-European antiquity".
 Many books of the Atharvaveda Samhita are dedicated to rituals without magic, such as to philosophical speculations and to theosophy.

-The Atharva veda has been a primary source for information about Vedic culture, the customs and beliefs, the aspirations and frustrations of everyday Vedic life, as well as those associated with kings and governance.
+The Atharvaveda has been a primary source for information about Vedic culture, the customs and beliefs, the aspirations and frustrations of everyday Vedic life, as well as those associated with kings and governance.
 The text also includes hymns dealing with the two major rituals of passage – marriage and cremation.
-The Atharva Veda also dedicates significant portion of the text asking the meaning of a ritual.
+The Atharvaveda also dedicates significant portion of the text asking the meaning of a ritual.